Berrin-B/Data_Science_Projects/README.md

+# Data Science Projects

+Welcome to my Data Science Projects Repository!
+This repository contains a collection of my data science projects, showcasing my skills and expertise in the field.
+Each project has its own folder with notebooks and supporting files.

+## Projects

-# Return Prediction Project
+### 1. Return Prediction

-## Project Overview
-This project focuses on predicting whether an order will be returned or not, based on historical order data.
+- This project focuses on predicting whether an order will be returned or not, based on historical order data.
 The dataset contains sales, refunds, and product details.

-## Dataset
-The dataset used in this project is publicly available on [Kaggle](https://www.kaggle.com/datasets/yaminh/product-sales-and-returns-dataset) and contains transaction records including:

-- Category, Version, Buyer ID
-- Final Quantity, Total Revenue, Refunds
-- Refunded Item Count, Purchased Item Count
-- Date, Sales Tax, Overall Revenue

-## Data Preprocessing
-Key preprocessing steps include:

-- Handling date features: extracting month, day of week, and weekend information.
-- Creating a target column `is_returned` based on negative quantities or refunds.
-- Encoding categorical features:
-  - **One-hot encoding** for `Category` and `day_of_week`.
-  - **Frequency encoding** for `Version`.
-- Undersampling the majority class to balance the dataset.

-## Model
-A **Random Forest Classifier** is trained on the preprocessed data.
-Key parameters include:

-- `n_estimators=200`
-- `max_depth=10`
+- Techniques: Random Forest Classification, Feature Engineering, One-Hot Encoding and more.
-- `class_weight='balanced'`
+- Folder: `PROJECT_1_Return_Prediction/`

-## Results
-After preprocessing and undersampling:
+### 2. Used Car Price Prediction
+- Predicting used car prices based on various features like year, manufacturer, and more.
+- Techniques: Random Forest Regression, Feature Engineering, One-Hot Encoding, Log Transformation and more.

-- **Accuracy:** ~0.79
+- Folder: `PROJECT_2_Used_Car_Price_Prediction/`
-- **Confusion Matrix:** [[1725,  166],
-                         [ 971, 2530]]

-## How to Use
-1. Clone this repository.
-2. Open the notebook `return_prediction.ipynb` in Jupyter or Kaggle.
-3. Run the cells sequentially to reproduce the results.

 ## Notes
-- The dataset is already publicly available on Kaggle.
+- The datasets are already publicly available on Kaggle.
 - No private or sensitive information is included in this repository.
 - Contributions are welcome!